Police start clearing German village condemned for coal mine - KESQ

 Some activists read books or played accordion while perched atop 10-foot (3-meter) tripods.
 A few sat or stood on the roofs of Luetzerath’s remaining buildings despite the chilly wind.

-“I’m really afraid today,” Petra Schumann, a 53-year-old local who had been at the site for several days, said from a top-floor window of one of the few remaining houses.
-Schumann said she still held out hope of preserving what’s left of Luetzerath “until nothing is left standing; hope dies last.”
+“I’m really afraid today,” Petra Mueller, a 53-year-old local who had been at the site for several days, said from a top-floor window of one of the few remaining houses.
+Mueller said she still held out hope of preserving what’s left of Luetzerath “until nothing is left standing; hope dies last.”

 Environmentalists say bulldozing the village to expand the nearby Garzweiler coal mine would result in huge amounts of greenhouse gas emissions.
 The government and utility company RWE argue the coal is needed to ensure Germany’s energy security.